Free-Radical/Cortex1-ZeroVeil/docs/architecture.md

 ## Security Model

-**Guiding Principle:** We aspire to maximize user privacy and anonymity at all times.
-When facing design tradeoffs, privacy and anonymity considerations take precedence over convenience, cost optimization, or operational simplicity.
+**Guiding Principle:** We aim to maximize user privacy and reduce correlation risk.
+This is risk reduction, not a guarantee of anonymity.

 ### Threat Mitigation